-Logistic Regression is basically a predictive model analysis technique where the output (target) variables are discrete values for a given set of features or input (X).
-It is a very powerful yet simple supervised classification algorithm in machine learning.
+Logistic Regression is basically a predictive model analysis technique where the target variables (output) are discrete values for a given set of features or input (X).
+For example whether someone is covid-19 positive (1) or negative (0).
+It is a very powerful yet simple classification algorithm in machine learning borrowed from statistics algorithms.

 Around 60% of the world’s classification problems can be solved by using the logistic regression algorithm.
-In this blog, we go all the basic concepts of logistic regression with code explanation.
+In this blog, we will explain what is logistic regression, difference between logistic and linear regression with python code explanation.

 We use the activation function (sigmoid) to convert the outcome into categorical value.
 There are many examples where we can use logistic regression for example, it can be used for fraud detection, spam detection, cancer detection, etc.